-But keep in mind that a higher dpi also means a slower printing speed, so watch out and keep a balance between these two most important aspects when purchasing your first printer for envelopes.
+But remember that a higher dpi also means a slower printing speed, so watch out and balance these two most important aspects when purchasing your first printer for envelopes.

 Also, you must render your envelope files with a minimum of 300 dpi for the best print quality.

-So you should go with a printer that can print at least 300 dpi or more for higher results.
+So you should use a printer that can print at least 300 dpi or more for higher results.